tiagoprn/devops/ansible-playbooks/ubuntu/18.04/server/traefik/README.md

 Setup traefik - a simple reverse proxy supporting container workflows.

-It is recommended you run first the `initial-setup` playbook to provisionate the server.
+It is recommended you run first the `initial-setup` and `docker` playbooks to provisionate the server.

-The folder `sample-stack` here has traefik configurations.
+The folder `sample-stack` here has sample traefik configurations, that were used a base to build this solution.
 One of them has the option to use letsencrypt certificates.

 # ABOUT